General Town Meeting Information:

 Petitions to overturn representative Town Meeting decisions go to the Board of Selectmen.

 The Selectmen then schedule an election at which the following question appears on the ballot: “Should the town vote to approve the action of the representative Town Meeting whereby it was voted [brief description of the vote]?”
 Voters go to the polls and vote yes or no.

 For more details, look at your town’s by-laws.

 Where do I find the statutes governing Town Meetings?

-Go to your local library.
-Ask to see the Massachusetts General Laws, chapters 39 and 43A.
+Go to the Mass.gov website and look at Massachusetts General Laws, chapters 39 and 43A.
 Parts of other chapters apply to Town Meetings, but chapters 39 and 43A are the major ones.
 Check with your town clerk if your Town Meeting is governed by special act or town charter.

 Where do I get my town’s by-laws?

 Call your town hall and ask the clerk’s office.
 When you ask for the by-laws, also ask if the